Switzerland: Economy

 For much of the 20th century, Switzerland was the wealthiest country in Europe by a considerable margin (per capita GDP).
 Switzerland has one of the world's largest account balances as a percentage of GDP.
 In 2018, the canton of Basel-City had the highest GDP per capita, ahead of Zug and Geneva.
 According to Credit Suisse, only about 37% of residents own their own homes, one of the lowest rates of home ownership in Europe.
 Housing and food price levels were 171% and 145% of the EU-25 index in 2007, compared to 113% and 104% in Germany.

 Switzerland is home to several large multinational corporations.
 The largest by revenue are Glencore, Gunvor, Nestlé, Mediterranean Shipping Company, Novartis, Hoffmann-La Roche, ABB, Mercuria Energy Group and Adecco.
 Also, notable are UBS, Zurich Insurance, Richemont, Credit Suisse, Barry Callebaut, Swiss Re, Rolex, Tetra Pak, Swatch Group and Swiss International Air Lines.

 Switzerland's most important economic sector is manufacturing.
-Manufactured products include specialty chemicals, health and pharmaceutical goods, scientific and precision measuring instruments and musical instruments.
+Manufactured products include speciality chemicals, health and pharmaceutical goods, scientific and precision measuring instruments and musical instruments.
 The largest exported goods are chemicals (34% of exported goods), machines/electronics (20.9%), and precision instruments/watches (16.9%).
 The service sector – especially banking and insurance, commodities trading, tourism, and international organisations – is another important industry for Switzerland.
 Exported services amount to a third of exports.

 Agricultural protectionism—a rare exception to Switzerland's free trade policies—contributes to high food prices.
 Product market liberalisation is lagging behind many EU countries according to the OECD.
 Apart from agriculture, economic and trade barriers between the European Union and Switzerland are minimal, and Switzerland has free trade agreements with many countries.
 Switzerland is a member of the European Free Trade Association (EFTA).

 Switzerland is considered as the "land of Cooperatives" with the ten largest cooperative companies accounting for more than 11% of GDP in 2018.
 They include Migros and Coop, the two largest retail companies in Switzerland.